UHaider/zss-ipl-plugin/README.md

   * Run deploy.sh
   * Restart your ZSS

+### Visualization in IPL Explorer App:
+There is another Angular application for zowe which diplays the returned data in a nice manner.
+Please see the [IPL Explorer Application](https://github.com/UHaider/ipl-explorer-app "IPL Exlorer App").

 This program and the accompanying materials are made available under the terms of the Eclipse Public License v2.0 which accompanies